 The Social Security Administration (SSA) keeps a database of your earnings record and work credits, tracking both through your Social Security number.
 You can see this information on your Social Security Statement, which is available to everyone age 25 and over.
 The Social Security Statement also gives you an estimate of the benefits you'll receive at retirement age, which can play an important role in your financial planning.

-Up until 2011, the SSA mailed annual Social Security Statements to everyone age 25 and over (who was not already receiving Social Security benefits).
-Now you need to go online to get a copy of your statement or view it online, unless you are over age 60 and not yet collecting Social Security benefits.
+The SSA mails out Social Security Statements to follks age 25 and over (who are not already receiving Social Security benefits) before their birthdays during their 25, 30, 35, 40, 45, 50, 55, and 60 years.
+For those age 60 until retirement, the SSA will send out statements every year.
+You can also go online to get a copy of your statement or view it online.
 Go to www.ssa.gov/mystatement/ and open an account with Social Security to view your statement.
 (You can no longer request a printed statement either using Form SSA 7004.)

 Your statement includes a record of the earnings on which you've paid taxes and an estimate of the benefits you will receive at various retirement ages: 62, 67, and 70.
 It is always wise for you to check the SSA's numbers.
 Don't be surprised if you uncover an error.
 Some government-watchers estimate that the SSA makes mistakes on at least 3% of the total official earnings records it keeps.